cyl19970726/LangLands/README.md

     1. **Fragmentation in ZKP Acceleration**: Currently, the ZKP acceleration field is fragmented, with various teams working in isolation on either proof systems or hardware acceleration, leading to inefficiencies and duplicated efforts.
     2. **Integration Challenges Between Layers**: There is a lack of seamless integration between the advanced proof systems being developed and the hardware acceleration technologies available.
 This disconnection hinders the optimization and full utilization of resources.
-    3. **Need for a Unified Middleware Solution**: There is a crucial requirement for a middleware solution that effectively translates the complex requirements of ZKP proof systems into optimized hardware acceleration commands.
+    3. **Need for a Unified Middleware Solution**: There is a crucial requirement for a middleware solution that effectively translates the complex requirements of ZKP-proof systems into optimized hardware acceleration commands.

-    Our project strategically positions itself at the polynomial layer, acting as a vital middleware that streamlines the interaction between sophisticated proof systems like SNARKs and STARKs and the hardware acceleration technologies such as GPUs, FPGAs, and ASICs.
+    Our project strategically positions itself at the polynomial layer, acting as a vital middleware that streamlines the interaction between sophisticated proof systems like SNARKs and STARKs and hardware acceleration technologies such as GPUs, FPGAs, and ASICs.
 By focusing on this layer, we aim to:

     - **Enhance Efficiency**: Optimize the polynomial computations which are fundamental to ZKP proof systems, ensuring they are tailored to leverage the full potential of the underlying hardware.
     - **Facilitate Integration**: Provide a unified platform that allows for easy integration of different proof systems with various hardware acceleration libraries, reducing the complexity and resource overhead for developers.